bonildav/DigitalKubernetes/README.md

   - Database: WORKSHOP
   - create a table already inside the DB

-in order to create the image from the docker command run the below command: docker build -t digital:v4 .
+in order to create the image run the below command:

+docker build -t digital:v4 .

 note: make sure you are in the same path of the Dockerfile

                                                   -step 2 -